DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Introduction

-In summary, our contributions are three-fold: 1) We propose the {\ours} benchmark, featuring a comprehensive dataset and a robust evaluation protocol to systematically assess the prompt adherence of T2I models in long-prompt scenarios.
-2) We conduct extensive comparisons on both popular T2I models and those specifically optimized for long prompts, yielding several insights: current models fail at complex compositional tasks and show a degradation in adherence as prompt length increases; progress in long-prompt adherence is driven less by expanded context windows and more by crucial factors such as long-prompt training and iterative decomposition.
-3) We open-source all data and code (\textit{\href{https://github.com/modelscope/data-juicer/tree/DetailMaster}{https://github.com/modelscope/data-juicer/tree/DetailMaster}}) to facilitate future research in text-to-image generation for long, detail-rich prompts.
+In summary, our contributions are: 1) We present an automated data construction pipeline and generate a long-prompt T2I benchmark with 4,116 prompts (avg.
+284.89 tokens) with structured constraint annotations.
+2) We propose a fine-grained evaluation workflow that scores prompt-following across four compositional dimensions, with cross-evaluator robustness checks.
+3) We conduct extensive evaluations and ablation studies, yielding several insights: current models show a degradation in adherence as prompt length increases; progress in long-prompt adherence is driven less by expanded context windows and more by factors such as long-prompt training and iterative decomposition.
+4) We open-source all data and code (\textit{\href{https://github.com/Qirui-jiao/DetailMaster}{GitHub Link}}) to advance research in T2I generation for long, detail-rich prompts.

+\paragraph{Conflict of Interest Disclosure:} The authors Yaliang Li, Daoyuan Chen, and Yilun Huang are employed by Alibaba Group, the developer of Qwen-Image, which was evaluated in this paper.
+To ensure transparency, all code and datasets are publicly available, and our results are based strictly on reproducible, quantitative metrics without bias.